Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-iyff.png?raw=true)

-We were all immensely skeptical of this "DISCORD INC" website as, the whole time it caused my GPU to spike its usage to 100%
+We were all immensely sceptical of this "DISCORD INC" website as the whole time it caused my GPU to spike its usage to 100%

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-iypk.png?raw=true)